Babes in the Wood murders (Brighton): Russell Bishop

 Russell Bishop (9 February 1966 – 20 January 2022) was an English convicted child abductor, child molester and murderer, sentenced to life imprisonment for the murders of Fellows and Hadaway.

 Former friend Geoff Caswell, who used to go fishing with Bishop, described him as a habitual liar.
 Caswell said, "He was a typical lad around town that time [1980s].
 He'd grown a moustache and he had this car he'd race everywhere and he was always telling lies, trying to big himself up.
 He was only around 5' 5" tall and weighed around eight stone, and I think he suffered from 'little man syndrome'.
 He was always telling porkies about this and that.
 He was also a thief.
 He'd break into cars and he'd steal stuff.
 He had been a roofer but was going nowhere really."

 Bishop died from cancer on 20 January 2022, at the age of 55.
 He had been rushed to hospital, from HMP Frankland in County Durham, after his condition deteriorated.

 Early life

 Bishop grew up in a family with his parents and his four brothers.
 His mother, Sylvia—an internationally renowned dog trainer—was described in court as "domineering".
-After educational problems and dyslexia, Bishop was sent away at age 15 to a special needs school, St Mary's Horam, in Maynard's Green, East Sussex.
+After educational problems and dyslexia, Bishop was sent away at age 15 to a special needs school, St Mary's Horam, in Maynard's Green, he was removed from the school at the request of the then Headteacher.
 He ran away and hitchhiked home to Brighton.
 At the time of the murders of Nicola Fellows and Karen Hadaway, Bishop, who was 20 years old, was working as a roofer and living in a ground floor flat in the Hollingdean area of Brighton.